aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/panecollection/_index.md

 ### setFirstVisibleRowOfBottomPane(number) {#setFirstVisibleRowOfBottomPane-number-}

+<b>@deprecated.</b> Please use the 'firstVisibleRowOfBottomPane' property instead.
 Gets and sets the first visible row of the bottom pane.

 ```javascript
 setFirstVisibleRowOfBottomPane(value: number) : void;